smartrics/RAG-with-Nyx/README.md

 This repository contains a series of complete examples showcasing the powerful mechanics that [Nyx](NYX.md) offers for data retrieval in Retrieval-Augmented Generation (RAG) applications.
 These examples demonstrate how Nyx enables sophisticated retrieval capabilities to underpin and enhance RAG workflows.

-These examples in this repository focus on the ability of Nyx to provide a solid and sophisticated retrieve capability that underpins RAG applications.

-[Simple RAG](simple-rag/) shows a basic Chatbot application with a naive implementation of a retrieval method based on identifying

-[Advanced RAG](advanced-rag/) shows how to improve the retrieval ability of the RAG chatbot using advanced search/discovery of Nyx.
-It also provides a human-in-the-loop phase where users validate the retrieved documents

 ## Examples in This Repository

 ### Simple RAG